EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation

+\textbf{Spot Robot Driver.} We use the Spot Robot ROS Driver~\cite{spot_ros} to wrap the original Spot Robot Driver~\cite{spot_driver} into ROS.
+We use the ROS topic \textit{/spot/go\_to\_pose} to control the movement of the robot, the ROS service \textit{/spot/gripper\_pos} to control the pose of the robot arm, and the ROS service \textit{/spot/gripper\_angle\_open} to open/close the gripper.
 However, the original ROS service \textit{/spot/gripper\_pos} cannot adjust the operational time, it is fixed to 5 seconds to operate all the commands, which is too slow for our task, \ie our update rate is 0.5 seconds.
 To overcome this problem, we adjust the driver and pass one more parameter to describe how long to operate the command.
 This way, the robot arm can follow the user's command fluently.